eazyXL/PACE/README.md

   *recording time of each update - DONE
   *writing block location and time to file - DONE
   *writing mouse location and time to file - DONE
-  *test for latency issues with time recording and updates
-  *analyze data
-  *adapt code for project hardware specs
-  *implement further visual tests
+  *adapt code for project hardware specs - DONE *implement further visual tests